brightcemeka/66-Days-of-Data/README.md

 # 66-Days-of-Data
-I just started this challenge and will be using the Data Science Bootcamp book by Leonard Apeltsin
+I just started this challenge and will be using the Data Science from Scratch book by Joel Grus